If no one understands what you do, what you’re offering, or the point of your landing page, you’ve got a serious problem.

 Step 1: State your general idea or offer as a brief summary

 State your general idea very briefly, either as a single sentence, or within the length of a tweet (140 characters or less).
-Use our Character Counter Tool to help you as you iterate.

 The key is stating the general idea, not the entirety of what you’re working on.
 If you had to summarize every single thing within one sentence or a tweet, I would say that’s almost impossible.